 2014 – 2019

 The Temple University logo has a stylized symbol and a text block.
 The graphic element features a deep cherry-red rectangle with a “T” formed through negative space, defined by white lines.
 This design echoes motifs from ancient Greek ornamentation.
-The symbol was created by students from the graphic and design program at the Tyler School of Art and Architecture and first appeared in official university materials in 1983, marking the institution’s centennial.
+Students from the graphic and design program at the Tyler School of Art and Architecture created the symbol.
+First, it appeared in the institution’s official materials in 1983, marking the institution’s centennial.

 The typographic portion is organized across two levels to the symbol’s right.
 The top line displays the word “TEMPLE” in Minion Semibold, a serif typeface with moderate stroke contrast and clean detailing.
 The lower line reads “UNIVERSITY,” in the geometric sans-serif Gotham Book.
 While the upper word is notably larger, both lines are visually aligned through adjusted spacing, maintaining structural balance.
 The university’s official seal includes contrasting typefaces with sharp serifs and defined lines, lending it a formal and authoritative look.